-For more information about building permit for building works, please contact us or click here.
+For more information about building permits for building works, please contact us or click here.

-For more information about building permit for demolition of buildings, please contact us or click here.
+For more information about building permits for the demolition of buildings, please contact us or click here.

 Part 12 of the Building Regulations 2018 prescribes the minimum mandatory inspections during the construction process and, it is at the discretion of a building surveyor appointed for the work if further inspections are required.
 The building Act empowers us to:

-Cause inspections on the mandatory notification stages and /or carry out inspections of building work to verify if the building work complies with the building permit, the Building Act 1993 and building regulations.
+Cause inspections on the mandatory notification stages and /or carry out inspections of building works to verify if the building works comply with the building permit, the Building Act 1993 and building regulations.

-Prepare a written record of building work inspected, and documenting details of identifying non-compliant issues.
+Prepare a written record of building work inspected and document details of identifying non-compliant issues.

 For more information about the inspection of building works, please contact us or click here.

-If a mandatory inspection has been carried out and permitted works are not deemed to comply, then the appointed building surveyor for work is empowered to:
+If a mandatory inspection has been carried out and permitted works are not deemed to comply, then the appointed building surveyor of the work is empowered to:

 Give and enforce directions to fix non-compliant building work after an inspection of the building work.